BeneStrahm/pyLEK/README.md

 The below mentioned templates and some basic snippets can be found within pyLEK/snippets.
 Place them in C:\Users\"Username"\AppData\Roaming\Code\User\snippets to globally enable them.

 ## Template
 When adding new functions always respect the following template and the style guideline.
-Otherwise you're file will be removed.
 Keep the functions simple, short and comment when necessary.

     # -*- coding: utf-8 -*-
     # ------------------------------------------------------------------------------